 The person should perceive it as important.
 He should be able to feel like he is friendly and helpful to someone.
 This is the only way to prevent the request from getting denied.
 At the same time, it should not sound too complex to implement.

-However, the door in the face technique works on a contrary principle.
+However, the door-in-the-face technique works on a contrary principle.
 In this technique, the persuader straightaway throws a bigger request in front of the person.
 Then once the acceptance is given, he asks for the second request, a much smaller one this time.

 The first request generally comes across as huge and impractical.
 So, after listening to such a request, the person can’t reject the subsequent smaller request.